5.00/5 from 10 reviews

 • Lunch and dinner during your stay in Kathmandu.

-• Hotel after 6 night stay in Kathmandu.
+• Hotel after a 6-night stay in Kathmandu.

 • Communication equipment and commercial filming.